HighDimensionalEconLab/VarianceComponentsHDFE.jl/docs/src/index.md

 ## About the current version

-- The bias-correction currently only runs on a model without controls.
+- The bias-correction currently only runs on a two-way fixed effects model without controls.

-- If the user wants, they can manually preadjust on her own the outcome.
+- The user can manually preadjust the outcome.
 For instance, in an AKM context, the user can run first
     $$y = pe + fe + Xb + e$$ , where $$pe$$ are person effects and $$fe$$ are firm effects, and feed into the routine $$y-Xb$$ as the outcome.